Avi441/demo-repo2/README.md

-# this is second repo
+# this is second repp
+this is change made by avi
+durig learing git